-He Name, the F Address, and Le sition(s) eld with Fund and ength of Principal Occupation(s) ne Served During Past 5 Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Experience, Qualifications, Attributes, Skills for Board Membership ee since Affiliated Managers Grou up, 41 None Significant senior Weston 2023 Inc. (2008-Present): leadership role within YOB: 1981 Managing Director, Head Affiliate Product Strategy and Development (2023- Present), Managing Direc Co-Head of Affiliate Engagement, Distribution (2021-2022), Senior Vice President, Office of the C (2019-2021), Senior Vice President, Affiliate Development (2016-2019) Vice President, Office of CEO (2015-2016), Vice President, New Investmen (2008-2015); Associate, Madison Dearborn Partne (2006-2008); Analyst, Merrill Lynch (2004-2000) y ctor, n e CEO e 9), î the ents ers AMG across a number of areas, including responsibilities since 2020 for the AMG Funds business and other distribution related activities, as well as prior significant experience with AMG's investments and relationships with its Affiliates.
+Name, Address, and Year of Birth Position(s) Held with the Fund and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Experience, Qualifications, Attributes, Skills for Board Membership Garret W. Weston YOB: 1981 Trustee since 2023 Affiliated Managers Group, Inc. (2008-Present): Managing Director, Head of Affiliate Product Strategy and Development (2023-Present), Managing Director, Co-Head of Affiliate Engagement, Distribution (2021-2022), Senior Vice President, Office of the CEO (2019-2021), Senior Vice President, Affiliate Development (2016-2019), Vice President, Office of the CEO (2015-2016), Vice President, New Investments (2008-2015); Associate, Madison Dearborn Partners (2006-2008); Analyst, Merrill Lynch (2004-2006) 39 None Significant senior leadership role within AMG across a number of areas, including responsibilities since 2020 for the AMG Funds business and other distribution related activities, as well as prior significant experience with AMG's investments and relationships with its Affiliates.
 Prior to AMG, significant business, investment and corporate finance experience within the financial services industry.

-The address for each Trustee is c/o AMG Funds LLC, 680 Washington Boulevard, Suite 500, Stamford, Connecticut 06901.
+\ The address for each Trustee is c/o AMG Funds LLC, 680 Washington Boulevard, Suite 500, Stamford, Connecticut 06901.

-The AMG Fund complex consists of the Fund, AMG Pantheon Fund, LLC, AMG Pantheon Master Fund, LLC, and the series of AMG Funds, AMG Funds I, AMG Funds II, AMG Funds III and AMG Funds IV.
+\\ The AMG Fund complex consists of the Fund, AMG Pantheon Fund, LLC, AMG Pantheon Master Fund, LLC, AMG Pantheon Infrastructure Fund, LLC, and the series of AMG Funds, AMG Funds I, AMG Funds III, AMG Funds IV, and AMG ETF Trust.

-Mr. Weston is being treated by the Fund as an "interested person" of the Fund within the meaning of the Investment Company Act by virtue of his position with, and interest in securities of, Affiliated Managers Group, Inc., which indirectly owns a majority of the interests of the Adviser.
+\\\ Mr. Weston is being treated by the Fund as an "interested person" of the Fund within the meaning of the Investment Company Act by virtue of his position with, and interest in securities of, Affiliated Managers Group, Inc., which indirectly owns a majority of the interests of the Adviser.